casscst/projects-assignments/README.md

-# projects-assignments
+# Visual Basic assingment
 Just a Diploma in Software Engineering student to share some of my projects and assignments that I had done.